 Model Excellent Driving Behavior

-Knowing the most common causes of car accidents for new drivers can help you get a good idea about the potential dangers.
+Knowing the most common causes of car accidents for new drivers can help you understand the potential dangers.
 You may see some of your habits here, and while you know you’re a good driver, this can still put your teen at risk.
 If they spend time with you in the car, they may assume that your way is the best, and they might replicate your driving habits when behind the wheel themselves.

 His lack of experience means they don’t have the skills or tools to react as quickly or navigate safely, increasing the chances of a collision.
 So, while they are still learning, model responsible behavior.